-John Titchen is a member of the World Combat Association (one of the world's leading groups for close-quarter combat, self-protection and practical martial arts) and a National Tutor with the UK Martial Arts Association and the Chief Instructor of the Practical Karate Association.
+John Titchen is a member of the British Combat Association (one of the world's leading groups for close-quarter combat, self-protection and practical martial arts), a National Tutor with the UK Martial Arts Association and the Chief Instructor of the Practical Karate Association.
 The Practical Karate Association is part of the British Combat Karate Association (BCKA) with English Karate Federation (EKF) membership and recognition and teaches DART Karate and Shotokan Karate.
 In addition to his books, John has been a regular contributor for Traditional Karate Magazine, Combat Magazine and Jissen.
 He now writes articles on self defence and applied karate for his blog and contributes to a number of leading martial arts forums and online groups.

 John is best known internationally for the creation of realistic safe scenario training and his work on legally underpinned self defence, but he is also respected in the karate community for writing a number of critically acclaimed books on the effective application of traditional karate kata.
 John’s seminars, books, youtube videos and articles have become very popular with the growing number of groups and individuals looking to enhance their own training through a pragmatic approach to the practical application of traditional martial arts for effective self defence.

 "I really like the way John approaches things.
 It’s good stuff!
 If you like what I do, you are sure to like what John does."

 Iain Abernethy, 6th Dan, World Combat Association.

 "One of the most enjoyable days training ever, after many years of traditional tkd training this felt like the missing piece of the jigsaw!
 Well constructed with good feedback, a great leveller, physically tough and emotionally challenging but ultimately most enlightening....... must come back!"

 Tom Coleman, 7th Dan, Tae Kwon Do Association of Great Britain.